PhilipWafula/Flask-Server-Side/README.md

 git secret reveal
 ```

-Succeeding a successful decryption of the config files, change the configurations to match your local environment
+Succeeding a successful decryption of the config files, change the settings to match your local environment
 set up:

 ```